yazpik/critter/README.md

 # critter
-Crtitter is a basic app to explore inside k8s clusters
+Crtitter is a basic app to explore inside k8s clusters through its APIs

 Go-client
 ### For the casual user